 As is now the norm across most of the U.S., New Mexico has an implied consent law regarding blood, urine, and breath tests to ascertain impairment.
 That means you’re considered to have consented to chemical tests simply by having acquired a driver’s license.
-Refusing the test results in immediate revocation of your driving privileges for 1 year.
+Refusing the test results in the immediate revocation of your driving privileges for 1 year.

 A variety of considerations affect DWI penalties, the biggest being how many prior offenses are on your record.
 In New Mexico, DWI convictions remain on your record for 55 years.
 Having a particularly high BAC, causing an accident, causing injuries or death, having an open alcohol container or drugs in your vehicle, and driving with a minor are some examples of aggravating factors that may increase penalties.